Monroe Correctional Complex: Units

-Washington State Reformatory Unit (WSRU) - The original prison at the site; constructed in 1910.
+Washington State Reformatory Unit (WSRU) - The original prison at the site; construction began in 1907 with inmates from the Washington State Penitentiary and completed in 1910.
 WSR is the second oldest prison in the state, only to Washington State Penitentiary.
 WSR has a capacity of approximately 720, and houses minimum, medium, and maximum custody inmates.
 There are also extended family visit trailers for family style visits with immediate relatives, available to the entire Monroe complex.
-WSR also has an inpatient hospital on the 4th floor that is classified as Maximum security even though the rest of the facility is medium, which classifies WSRU as a (Maximum Security) rating for DOC's transport rating System.
+WSR also has an inpatient hospital on the 4th floor that is classified as Maximum security.
 The 4th floor hospital is also used by other correctional facilities within the state.
 Major medical care can often be performed here along with daily dialysis, X-ray, and minor medical procedures, but serious surgical procedures are performed in community hospitals.

-Special Offender Unit (SOU) - Opened in 1980 as Special Offender Center (SOC) under Gov. Dixy Lee Ray, and later renamed to Special Offender Unit (currently SOU) under Gov. Jay Inslee, the Special Offender Unit houses Mentally Ill Offenders, and has a 400 bed capacity.
-Security Levels are Maximum, Close, Medium and Minimum.
-The SOU is unique in that it also employed Psychology Doctors to assess and treat mentally ill Offenders as part of its base operation unlike other facilities.
+Sky River Treatment Center (SRTC) - Formerly known as the Special Offender Unit, is a specialized housing unit within MCC designated for incarcerated individuals with serious mental health needs.
+Despite its name suggesting therapeutic care, SRTC has been criticized for its use of long-term isolation, limited access to rehabilitative programming, and restrictive conditions that resemble segregation more than treatment.

+Inmates housed in SRTC often face barriers to educational and vocational opportunities available in other units, such as University Beyond Bars or GED programs.
+Public transparency about the unit is minimal, and no official photographs or independent oversight reports are available.
+Critics argue that the facility prioritizes containment over care, raising concerns about the ethical treatment of vulnerable populations within Washington’s prison system.

-Twin Rivers Unit (TRU) - Originally known as Twin Rivers Corrections Center, the Twin Rivers Unit was opened in 1984.
+Twin Rivers Unit (TRU) - Originally known as the Twin Rivers Corrections Center, the Twin Rivers Unit was opened in 1984.
 With a population capacity of 800, TRU houses both minimum and medium security levels.
 The Washington State Sex Offender Treatment and Assessment Program is located at TRU, and those participating in the program are housed there.
+A 2021 report found report that temperatures of window coverings in sunlight at the facility could reach as high as 98 degrees.
+That year, the Center was repeatedly under quarantine to contain the COVID-19 pandemic.

-Minimum Security Unit (MSU) - Opened in 1997, the Minimum Security Unit has a capacity of 470.
+WSR-Minimum Security Unit (MSU) - Opened in 1997, the Washington State Reformatory-Minimum Security Unit has a capacity of 470.
 The MSU has a program housing Mentally Ill Offenders that allows them to transfer to minimum from other security levels.
 This program is the only one in the state.
-MSU houses Offenders with less than 4 years to serve.
+MSU houses Offenders with less than 6 years to serve.